 Fiber isn't usually considered a nutrient, since it can't be digested by humans.
-We can actually live without fiber, but as you will see we are much more healthy and comfortable if we do get some fiber in our diets.
+However we do need fiber if we want to be healthy and comfortable.
 Water isn't commonly thought of as a nutrient either, but it is necessary for us to live.
 All the ecosystems on the planet depend on water.
 Without it we wouldn't be able to grow our food supply, and all the carbon-based life forms here on earth would die, many within a few days, if they didn't have access to water.

 Dietary fiber is measured in grams (g).
 No distinction is made between how much soluble and insoluble fiber you need each day.
 As a rule of thumb you should try to get fiber from a wide range of fruits, vegetables and whole grains.
 See your daily requirement for fiber.

 Fiber should be increased gradually in the diet or it could result in bloating, cramping or gas.
 You should also make sure to drink plenty of water as your body needs this in order for the fiber to work properly in the intestines.
 Certain types of fiber such as pectin, psyllium and guar gum can interact with medications, so be sure to check on this before taking fiber supplements.